Skip to main content

 5. Avenues for reporting fraud

-VisitScotland has clear avenues for reporting suspicions of fraud.
-Staff should report such suspicions to their line managers in the first instance, and if appropriate they should refer to the VisitScotland Fraud Response Plan and report direct to VisitScotland's Fraud Response Co-ordinator.
-All matters will be dealt with in confidence and in strict accordance with the terms of the Public Interest Disclosure Act 1998.
 This statute protects the legitimate personal interests of staff.
 VisitScotland also has a Whistleblowing Policy which encourages staff to raise concerns about issues such as malpractice, unlawful activities or dangers to colleagues and the public.

 6. Responsibilities

 The Scottish Ministers are responsible for issuing relevant guidance in the Scottish Public Finance Manual (SPFM) on the prevention, detection, reporting and handling of fraud.
-As a public body VisitScotland must implement this guidance and put appropriate procedures in place to prevent and detect fraud.

 The Board has corporate responsibility for ensuring that VisitScotland follows guidance issued by Scottish Ministers.
 It addresses key financial and other risks such as fraud through the Audit & Risk Committee.

-The Audit & Risk Committee oversees the risk management framework and governance arrangements on behalf of the Board.
-The Audit & Risk Committee therefore has a general responsibility for monitoring the operation and effectiveness of anti-fraud arrangements and requires regular reports on fraud activity.
+Therefore, the Audit & Risk Committee has a general responsibility for monitoring the operation and effectiveness of anti-fraud arrangements and requires regular reports on fraud activity.

-VisitScotland’s Chief Executive is responsible for establishing and maintaining sound systems of internal control to support our policies, aims and objectives.
 The systems of internal control are designed to respond to and manage the whole range of risks that VisitScotland faces.
 Managing fraud risk will be seen in the context of the management of this wider range of risks.

 The Leadership Group support the Chief Executive by identifying those operational areas where the risk of fraud or other loss is greatest.
 This will help inform internal audit activities and should also provide pointers to where line managers should target their counter fraud measures.

-The Fraud Response Co-ordinator is a nominated member of the HR team and is the first point of contact for any suspected fraud within VisitScotland.
+The Fraud Response Co-ordinator is a nominated member of the Legal team and is the first point of contact for any suspected fraud within VisitScotland.
 This individual leads on all fraud investigations ensuring that the investigation is prompt and thorough.

 • preparing relevant guidance on the prevention, detection, reporting and handling of fraud for issue to staff.